Did Early Christians Believe that Humans Possessed Immortality?

 Notice that the claim for immortality above is NOT based on the Bible, but what the author claims to see.
 The Bible teaches that we are to "walk by faith, not by sight" (2 Corinthians 5:7)--yet perhaps the first "pro-immortality" Greco-Roman writing does not appeal to scripture, unlike the future immorality writers generally did.

-Since it is believed that Origen referred to this Recognition work c.
+Since it is believed that Origen of Alexandria referred to this Recognition work c.
 231, he would have been familiar with it, though some believe passages may have been added to it in the fourth or even later centuries (Smith T. Introductory Notice to The Recognitions of Clement.
 ANTE-NICENE FATHERS VOLUME 8.
 The Twelve Patriarchs, Excerpts and Epistles, The Clementina, Apocrypha, Decretals, Memoirs of Edessa and Syriac Documents, Remains of the First Ages Edited by ALEXANDER ROBERTS, D.D., and JAMES DONALDSON, LL.D.
 Revised and Chronologically Arranged, with Brief Prefaces and Occasional Notes by A. CLEVELAND COXE, D.D.
 T&T CLARK EDINBURGH, pp. 73-74).

-But it should be noted that in the mid-late third century a mystic often now referred to as Gregory the Wonder Worker, claimed the soul was immortal.
+Let it also be noted that in the mid-late third century a mystic often now referred to as Gregory the Wonder Worker, claimed the soul was immortal.
 Gregory studied under Origen in Alexandria Egypt.
 Gregory was also the first to claim to see "Mary," he helped introduce heretical doctrines, and he may have been the first of the Greco-Roman bishops to teach that the soul was immortal:

 We prove, then, that the soul is simple...that what is simple is immortal...If, therefore, the soul is not corrupted by the evil proper to itself, and the evil of the soul is cowardice, intemperance, envy, and the like, and all these things do not despoil it of its powers of life and action, it follows that it is immortal.
 (Gregory Thaumaturgus.
 On the Soul, Chapters 5, 6.
 Translated by S.D.F.
 Salmond.
 From Ante-Nicene Fathers, Vol. 6.
 Edited by Alexander Roberts, James Donaldson, and A. Cleveland Coxe.
 Buffalo, NY: Christian Literature Publishing Co., 1886.
 Revised and edited for New Advent by Kevin Knight. <http://www.newadvent.org/fathers/0608.htm> viewed 06/05/11)